 "Take a clear and courageous stand that diversity, freedom of public expression, compromise and tolerance belong to democracy," she urged listeners.

-On June 17, 1953, tens of thousands of people gathered in East Berlin to protest at the Soviet Union-backed government's plans to increase work quotas, taxes and prices amid an accelerated Sovietization of the country urged by the USSR's leader Joseph Stalin.
+On June 17, 1953, tens of thousands of people gathered in East Berlin to protest at the Soviet Union-backed government's plans to increase work quotas, taxes and prices amid an accelerated Sovietization of the country urged by the USSR's leader Joseph Stalinuntil his death in March 1953.
 Protests and strikes were also held in several other large cities throughout East Germany, also known as the German Democratic Republic (GDR).